Cat and Dog Surgery in Windham, NH

 Whether it’s a spay/neuter procedure or something more complex, many pets will inevitably undergo surgery at some point in their lives.
-The skilled veterinary surgeons at Canobie Lake Veterinary Hospital have experience performing a wide range of minor and major soft tissue surgeries.
+The skilled veterinary surgeons at Canobie Lake Veterinary Hospital in Windham have experience performing a wide range of minor and major soft tissue cat and dog surgeries.
 These include reproductive surgery, wound care and reconstruction, and mass removal.

 We take pride in our ability to provide our patients with exceptional surgical care that aligns with AAHA standards.
 These standards reduce any risks associated with surgery and help us deliver the highest level of care.
 We also take your pet’s safety and comfort into account.
 In our state-of-the-art surgical suite, our veterinarians utilize pulse oximetry, Doppler blood pressure, and EKG on all anesthetized patients to ensure a smooth anesthetic procedure.